bharathdn/iosApps/README.md

 ## Notes

-challenges encountered while building the app: Figuring out the animations between views. i.e., how to have an initial view  and animate/transition to another when user starts typing the numbers
+challenges encountered while building the app:
+* Figuring out the animations between views. i.e., how to have an initial view  and animate/transition to another when user starts typing the numbers
+* Print statements won't print to console after app is terminated! this made it challenging to experiment with the lifecycle methods

 ## License